 Brandt, who acts as a patient in simulations at the Central Virginia Center for Simulation and Virtual Learning, complimented Jackson, Edwards, and Pickeral for communicating well with him and each other.
 If he had been an actual patient in a real emergency, he would have felt comforted by them and confident in their teamwork.
 “Not only do I feel like I have a good person to take care of me, but I’ve got a good team,” he said.

-That’s exactly how health care providers hope their patients will feel, which is why Lynchburg College professors who teach students in health-related fields —nurses, PAs, physical therapists, special education teachers, mental health counselors, and athletic trainers — are working together to make sure their students are ready to communicate and collaborate when it matters most.
-About a year ago, a dozen professors created the Lynchburg College Health Interprofessional Education Task Force.
+That’s exactly how health care providers hope their patients will feel, which is why University of Lynchburg professors who teach students in health-related fields —nurses, PAs, physical therapists, special education teachers, mental health counselors, and athletic trainers — are working together to make sure their students are ready to communicate and collaborate when it matters most.
+About a year ago, a dozen professors created the University of Lynchburg Health Interprofessional Education Task Force.

 “They’ve been charged to develop and grow a culture of interprofessionalism in our graduate and undergraduate programs,” said Dr. Rusty Smith, a DPT professor and dean of the School of Graduate Health Sciences.